-Starting with Apple iPhone 12 Pro Max, newer Apple iPhone models are being fitted with a new image stabilisation technology called sensor-shift image stabilization.
+Starting with Apple iPhone 12 Pro Max, newer Apple iPhone models are being fitted with a new image stabilization technology called sensor-shift image stabilization.
 What is this new tech, how does it work, and what benefits does it bring?

 First, the way image stabilization in smartphone cameras has been done till now is optical.
 Remember the term, Optical Image Stabilization (OIS)?
 Tons of phones use that to keep things smooth during image and video capture.

-Sensor-shift image stabilization, on the other hand, does away with the optical means.
-Instead, it harnesses the power of the accelerometer such that whenever there is a shake or jerk while in use, the camera sensor moves (or shifts/adjusts) in real time to counteract those and leave the sensor stationary in relation to the image.
+Sensor-shift image stabilization is a departure from the optical system.
+Both systems harness the power of the accelerometer such that whenever there is a shake or jerk while in use, the camera moves (or shifts/adjusts) in real time to counteract those and leave the sensor stationary in relation to the image.
 However, SIS and OIS utilize the principle differently.

 Benefits of Sensor-shift image stabilization

 The sensor in a camera is smaller and lighter than the lens.
 Because the movements or adjustments that happen in sensor shift image stabilization are more precise – involving only the sensor – the system is able to produce better results.